MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Supported versions:

   - On Windows since 83 or later
+  - On macOS since 93 or later

   #### Description

-  If you set this policy to 'ShareAllowed' (the default), users will be able to access the Windows 10 Share experience from the Settings and More Menu in Microsoft Edge to share with other apps on the system.
+  If you set this policy to 'ShareAllowed' (the default), users will be able to access the Share experience from the Settings and More Menu in Microsoft Edge to share with other apps on the system.

-If you set this policy to 'ShareDisallowed', users won't be able to access the Windows 10 Share experience.
+If you set this policy to 'ShareDisallowed', users won't be able to access the Share experience.
 If the Share button is on the toolbar, it will also be hidden.

 Policy options mapping: